Home » Economy » MSME Sector in India

 • Credit gap: MSMEs still find access to formal credit a challenge.
 Roughly 40 per cent of MSME lending is done through the informal sector (in 2018), where interest rates are at least twice as high as in the formal market.
 The reason for the enormous credit gap is two-fold:

-• Credit risk assessment challenges faced by financial institutions in owing to lack of financial data and credit history among small businesses.
+• Credit risk assessment challenges faced by financial institutions owing to lack of financial data and credit history among small businesses.

-• Land: Due to high cost of land, the circle rate of Industrial area is usually high making it unaffordable for the MSME entrepreneur.
+• Land: Due to the high cost of land, the circle rate of Industrial area is usually high making it unaffordable for the MSME entrepreneur.

 • Power & water: Delay in getting access to power and water connection.
-Lack of adequate power supply in few parts of the country.
+Lack of adequate power supply in a few parts of the country.

-• Logistics: Lack of a cost effective and efficient logistics/supply chain infrastructure as well as lack of dedicated infrastructure i.e. ready to move-in, built-in factories with plug and play facilities.
+• Logistics: Lack of a cost-effective and efficient logistics/supply chain infrastructure as well as lack of dedicated infrastructure i.e. ready-to-move-in, built-in factories with plug-and-play facilities.

 • Poor infra for capacity building: Lack of access to R&D Centres, Product and Prototype Development Centres, Testing Laboratories, etc.